-9.1 The implementation of the Care Act is being managed as a programme which follows risk management principles.
-A Risk Register has been established and strategic risks escalated.
+- 9.1 The implementation of the Care Act is being managed as a programme which follows risk management principles.
+A Risk Register has been established.
+Key risks are: - Uncertainty about additional demand from self-funders - Uncertainty about additional demand from carers - New national eligibility threshold - Total implementation costs

-The main risks are: